writing advice 16

 "It's the window.
 Someone forgot to lock the damn thing."
 Bill tried to latch it.
 "Christ!
 It's busted!"

-"That means he's in here—"
+"That means he's in here"

 "Shaddup," said Bill.
-A pause, then louder: "Okay, David, come on out."
+A pause.
+"Okay, David, come on out."

 "Don't do this, Davey boy," Raymond pleaded to the darkness.
 "We're you're own flesh and blood.
-It ain't—"
+It ain't "

 "Shaddup!"